Inca Empire: Marriage

-In the Incan Empire, the age of marriage differed for men and women: men typically married at the age of 20, while women usually got married about four years earlier at the age of 16.
+In the Inca Empire, the age of marriage differed for men and women: men typically married at the age of 20, while women usually got married about four years earlier at the age of 16.
 Men who were highly ranked in society could have multiple wives, but those lower in the ranks could only take a single wife.
 Marriages were typically within classes and resembled a more business-like agreement.
 Once married, the women were expected to cook, collect food and watch over the children and livestock.
 Girls and mothers would also work around the house to keep it orderly to please the public inspectors.
 These duties remained the same even after wives became pregnant and with the added responsibility of praying and making offerings to Kanopa, who was the god of pregnancy.
 It was typical for marriages to begin on a trial basis with both men and women having a say in the longevity of the marriage.
-If the man felt that it wouldn't work out or if the woman wanted to return to her parents' home the marriage would end.
+If the man felt that it would not work out or if the woman wanted to return to her parents' home the marriage would end.
 Once the marriage was final, the only way the two could be divorced was if they did not have a child together.
 Marriage within the Empire was crucial for survival.
 A family was considered disadvantaged if there was not a married couple at the center because everyday life centered around the balance of male and female tasks.